-Table S4 provides the biome score from IVM for pollen data collected from published papers.
+Table S4 provides the biome scores from IVM for pollen data collected from published papers.
 The reconstructed climate change derived from IVM at each pollen site can be found in Table S5, in which the columns show the median and the 90% interval (5th to 95th percentage) for feasible climate values produced with the IVM approach.
-The simulated values for each of the climate variables as shown in the boxplots (Figure 3 and Figure 4) are given in the Table S6 and Table S7.
+The simulated values for each of the climate variables as shown in the box plots (Figs. 3 and 4) are given in Tables S6 and S7.
 All the values mentioned above are the mean of the values at 159 pollen sites.